How to Have a Scary Slumber Party

 - Spaghetti guts - this could be as simple as spaghetti bolognese in a spooky bowl.

 - Mummy cookies - gingerbread cookies decorated with white frosting to look like mummies

 - Mummy hot dogs - wrap hot dogs in pastry strips and bake so you have a sausage roll which looks like a mummy.
 Add googly eyes if you wish.

 Cake pops, truffles, cookies and other sweet treats are great because you can decorate them in red colored frosting, green colored frosting or black colored frosting.
 Shaping them like skulls, monster claws or anything you can think of will provide spooky and terrifying treats to enjoy during your scary slumber party.
-We have some more ideas with pictures in our article about spooky Halloween food.

 When I was younger I remember seeing my older brother watching Freddy's Dead: The Final Nightmare with his friends.
 It was during the day, but they had the curtains closed watching with their 3D glasses.
 Even seeing them watch the movie was spooky.
 It can be a great way to set the mood for a scary slumber party.

 You can build up to it if you want to have more active fun beforehand while people have energy.
 That way, those who want a scare can be on the edge of their seats while the rest can doze in front of the TV.

 However, if you all watch a scary movie near the start of your scary sleepover, it might help set the mood.
 As your guests suspend their disbelief in the movie, it might transfer to real life.
 This means if you play spooky games afterwards, people might be more inclined to get into the spooky swing of things.
 It could also mean, however, they get so into scary movies, they might just want a horror movie marathon for the rest of the night.